15 Adventurous Things to Do in Chiapas, Mexico

 Palenque is perhaps the most well-known place to visit in Chiapas and one of the most famous Mayan archaeological sites in Mexico.
 As such, it is at the very top of people’s bucket lists for things to do in Chiapas.

-It’s here where you can explore exceptionally-preserved ancient Mayan ruins dating back thousands of years ago between 226 BC to 799 AD, during which Palenque rose to the top of the power hierarchy, making it one of the most influential Mayan cities equal to that of Calakmul in Campeche, Chichen Itza in Yucatan, and Tikal in Guatemala.
+It’s here where you can explore exceptionally-preserved ancient Mayan ruins dating back thousands of years, between 226 BC to 799 AD.
+During this time, Palenque rose to the top of the power hierarchy, making it one of the most influential Mayan cities, equal to that of Calakmul in Campeche, Chichen Itza in Yucatan, and Tikal in Guatemala.

 Since visiting the Palenque ruins is the most popular thing to do in Chiapas, there are many guided tours that can take you there (both day trips and overnighters).
-You can also hitch an OCC bus from downtown San Cris that goes to Palenque overnight that leaves at 10:30 PM and arrives at 7 AM.
+Keep in mind that many of the one-day tours are 19 hours.
+You can also hitch an OCC bus from downtown San Cris that goes to Palenque overnight and leaves at 10:30 PM and arrives at 7 AM.

 5. Witness Syncretism & Sacrifice Inside San Juan Chamula Church